History of Fredericton: British settlement

 When New Brunswick became a separate colony from Nova Scotia in 1784, Ste.
 Anne's Point became the provincial capital, winning out over Parrtown (present-day Saint John) due to its central inland location meaning it was less prone to American attack from the sea.

 The site of Fredericton was designated as provincial capital by Governor Guy Carleton on 22 February 1785.
 King's College (now the University of New Brunswick) was founded that same year, and the locale was renamed "Frederick's Town", in honour of the second son of King George III of the United Kingdom, Prince Frederick Augustus, Duke of York.
 The name was shortened to Fredericton shortly after the city became the official provincial capital of New Brunswick on 25 April 1785.

 Within a period of less than three years, the site of Fredericton went from being a sparsely inhabited region to being the capital of the new colony of New Brunswick.
 While many more people came after the Loyalists, as the numbers of Loyalists settlers who permanently remained on the site was quite small, these Loyalists laid the foundation for Fredericton and its role as provincial capital.
-This foundation that would be built upon by newcomers and further generations afterwards.

 The same attributes that made Fredericton the capital city also made it an ideal spot for a military installation.
 Many of the original military buildings downtown still stand, and are now tourist attractions.
 A building was constructed to house the provincial legislative assembly in 1788, but it was destroyed by a fire in 1880.
 Two years later, the present New Brunswick Legislative Building was constructed.

 19th century

 In 1829, the Old Arts Building was completed to house King's College (later to become the University of New Brunswick).
 In 1848, Christ Church Cathedral (part of the Church of England) was built, allowing Fredericton to achieve city status.

 A Maliseet settlement, today called the St. Mary's First Nation, was founded on the north side of the river in 1847.
 However the area of this settlement was reduced from its original allocation as the city grew and surrounded it.

 Prince Edward, Prince of Wales, visited Fredericton in 1860 and, while there, dedicated Wilmot Park.
 His brother, Prince Alfred, visited the year following for service on HMS Euryalus.

 Fredericton City Hall's construction began, on 1 January 1875 and was completed exactly one year later.

 During the 19th century Fredericton was home to several industries including the lumber industry.
-However, over the course of the twentieth century, Fredericton's industrial sector declined and gave way to the universities and the provincial government being the primary employers.
+However, over the twentieth century, Fredericton's industrial sector declined and gave way to the universities and the provincial government being the primary employers.